manuqs33/Hotel-Managemenet-Project/README.md

 1) The first one validates that the end_date of a reservation is posterior to its start_date.
 2) The second one validates that a new or updated reservation doesn't overlap with the reservation period of another one, unless it has a Deleted status.

-Finally, we've included a Postman file with some examples related to the endpoints in validations.
+Finally, we've included a Postman file with some examples related to the endpoints and validations.